bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 Starting from Emerald Lake in Yoho Park, Wayne, Dinah and I followed the trail to Hamilton Falls.
 (Next time I would park at the lodge down the road and avoid crossing Hamilton Creek.)
 The snow was excellent.
 A few inches of fresh powder over a firm pack provided good traction with little sinking.

 After trudging up the spur for two hours, we finally broke out of the trees.
 Small groves of trees broke up the white landscape, but beyond was a long, treeless slope.
-The snow was deeper, but we soon put the last of the trees behind us and reached a point where the grade eased.
+The snow was deeper here, but we soon put the last of the trees behind us and the grade eased.
 Here the snow was hard and windswept.
 We followed the broad, featureless slope to a high point.
 (I reached this same spot from Hamilton Lake three summers ago when I scrambled to the top of Mount Carnarvon).
 The ascent took four and a half hours.
 It was bitterly cold, and we didn't stay long.
 We headed back down to the trees where we had our lunch, long overdue.
 After lunch, we enjoyed a fast descent.

 Most of the trip was spent in the trees